computas/ovh-cloud-workshop/kubernetessetup.md

 ## Task 1 - Generate Database password secret

 We will be using Kubernetes Secrets to store the password to our database.
-To simply we will provide the admin user's credentials for our backend application. (this is obviously not a good idea in production...)
+To simplify we will provide the admin user's credentials for our backend application. (this is obviously not a good idea in production...)

 So your task is to find the credentials (hint: look under users tab under the managed database section) and create a Kubernetes secret on the form: